-<oXygen/> XML Schema Editor offers powerful content completion support, a quick assist tool always ready to provide a helping hint, components presenter view, and multiple refactory actions.
+oXygen XML Schema Editor offers powerful content completion support, a quick assist tool that is always ready to provide a helping hint, Components Presenter view, and multiple refactoring actions.

 All the occurrences of an XML Schema component are highlighted in the text when you place the caret near the component name.